User Tools

 Displaying a Patch Panel

-In the Overview menu of the Configuration Management module, under the Network section, find the Patch Panel dashlet, click on it and select the item you are interested in:
+In the Network dashboard that is accessible from a submenu of the standard CMDB overview menu, find the Patch Panel dashlet, click on it and select the item you are interested in:

 Network Socket